grahamammal/professional-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a senior at [Macalester College](https://www.macalester.edu/) studying for an applied math and statistics major.
-This past summer, I worked with the University of Virginia, Arlington in their Data Science for the Public Good Young Scholars Program.
-I worked with government and academia to solve social problems using data science techniques.
-Right now, I've been working on my statistics honors thesis, focused on extending an existing computationally efficient method for spatial modeling to the temporal domain.
+I just finished my Bachelor of Arts at [Macalester College](https://www.macalester.edu/) with an applied math and statistics major and a computer science minor.
+This summer, I'm preparing for beginning the Biostatstics PhD program at the University of Washington in the fall, as well as doing consulting work for local governments and organizations with [David Keyes](https://rfortherestofus.com/author/dgkeyes/) of [R for the Rest of Us](https://rfortherestofus.com/).